omahs/bolt/testnets/holesky/README.md

 To run the `mev-boost` binary please read the official [documentation](https://boost.flashbots.net/).

-If you're already running MEV-Boost along with your beacon client it is recommended to choose another port this service in order to [avoid restarting your beacon client](#avoid-restarting-the-beacon-node).
+If you're already running MEV-Boost along with your beacon client it is recommended to choose another port of this service in order to [avoid restarting your beacon client](#avoid-restarting-the-beacon-node).
 Check out the linked section for more details.